bettergovph/govchain/docs/VERIFIED_CAPABILITIES.md

 ## Conclusion

-GovChain's extensibility claims are **accurate and verified**.
+OpenGovChain's extensibility claims are **accurate and verified**.
 The platform:
 - Provides a solid tokenless base
 - Offers native governance and tokenomics when needed
 - Supports smart contracts via widely-adopted CosmWasm